iotaledger/iota-wiki/docs/get-started/community/governance.md

 ---
-description: An overview and Introduction to the Governance of Shimmer
+description: An Overview and Introduction to the Governance of Shimmer
 image: /img/learn/governance/shimmer-gov.png
 keywords:
   - Introduction